Cleary Gottlieb Steen & Hamilton LLP > San Francisco, United States > Firm Profile

 Work highlights

-• Represented the CEO of Ripple Labs, in successfully obtaining the dismissal with prejudice of the claim by the SEC that he aided and abetted some of Ripple’s offers and sales of XRP.
+• Represented the CEO of Ripple Labs Inc. (Ripple), in successfully obtaining the dismissal with prejudice of the claim by the SEC that he aided and abetted certain of Ripple’s offers and sales of XRP, the native digital asset of the XRP Ledger, a public blockchain.

 • Representing the current CEO of Wells Fargo Bank in all matters relating to the fallout from the various regulatory enforcement actions taken against Wells Favor for failures in the consumer protection space